joeaudet/chkp_scripts_ja/expiring_vpn_certs_reporting/README.md

 Written to allow for searching for VPN certificates that will be expiring within a certain amount of days from day script is run
 Script will create a CSV output file with all certificates, and can be configured to email

+### This script is not an official Check Point Software Technologies script
+### Use of this script is at users own risk
+### No support will be provided for this script by Check Point Software Technologies

 #### Download and configure the script to run
 1. Download the script [find_expiring_vpn_certs_sms.bash](https://raw.githubusercontent.com/joeaudet/chkp_scripts_ja/master/expiring_vpn_certs_reporting/find_expiring_vpn_certs_sms.bash) to workstation in command prompt window:
     ```